Back pay is exactly what it sounds like — money that pays you back!

 Let’s say…

-You get back pay for the time between the time you were disabled (January 1st, 2020) and the time you were approved for benefits (January 1st 2021) minus five months.
+You will get back pay for the time between the when you became disabled (January 1, 2023) and when you were approved for benefits (January 1, 2024) minus five months.

 There is a limit to the overall back pay you can receive — you can never receive more than one year of back pay from before your application date.